nebraskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Work Ethic Camp

-Individuals that want to locate an inmate housed in a Nebraska state prison facility can make use of the NDSC Inmate Information Locator.
-Users of the inmate locator can find out the prison facility that an individual is confined in.
+Individuals seeking to locate an inmate housed in a Nebraska state prison facility may utilize the NDSC Inmate Information Locator.
+Users of the inmate locator may find out the prison facility where an individual is confined.
 The inmate locator also provides the inmate’s details, offense history, sentence type, and release date.

-To use the search tool, interested persons must provide the inmate’s full name and Department of Correctional Services identification number.
+To use the search tool, interested persons are generally required to provide the inmate’s full name and Department of Correctional Services identification number.

 Public Disclosure Unit